<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2186299845444317&amp;ev=PageView&amp;noscript=1">

 Vaginal and oral probiotics, particularly strains like Lactobacillus rhamnosus and Lactobacillus acidophilus, have been shown to:

 Some studies suggest that combining probiotics with estriol (a form of estrogen used vaginally) allows for lower doses of estrogen with the same benefits.
-Many women find discussing their vaginal health during menopause is hard to do.
-You don’t need to live with constant discomfort or a range of products that may help the symptoms, like vaginal lubricants to help with dryness, but don’t address the root cause.
+Many women find discussing their vaginal health during menopause hard to do.
+You don't need to live with constant discomfort, or rely only on products like vaginal lubricants that address symptoms but not the underlying cause.

 What the Research Says About Probiotics in Menopause